History of China (1989–2002): Restoring economic stability and growth

 The inflation trends of the years leading up to the 1989 Tiananmen Square protests and massacre had subsided by the early 1990s, as Jiang Zemin and the new generation of leadership attempted to calm any economic influx.
 Political institutions have stabilized, owing to the institutionalized procedures of the Deng years and a generational shift from peasant revolutionaries to well-educated, professional technocrats.
-The majority of university graduates come from a sciences-oriented background, and many pursued life outside of China.
+The majority of university graduates come from a sciences-oriented background, and many pursue life outside of China.
 For those who stayed, state-owned research firms and enterprises were a popular destination.

 In the aftermath of the Tiananmen Square protests, China became an international pariah and the next three years were grim.
 Hardliners took over the government and began reining in free enterprise.
 They also attempted to revive Maoist propaganda and ideological campaigns, but the public largely treated it with apathy.
 In practice, the changes of the last decade made it impossible to ever truly return to the ways of Mao's time.
 The Chinese Communist Party (CCP) leadership was further embarrassed by the collapse of communism in Eastern Europe during 1989–1990, and especially by the fall of Romanian leader Nicolae Ceaușescu, as his fanatical regime was one they were certain would never fall.
 Despite retreating into its shell, China's government continued to state that it welcomed foreign business and investment.
 For all its weakness and unpopularity, the CCP nonetheless had no serious opposition, as most overseas dissident groups were divided, quarrelsome, and lacking a charismatic leader.
 In April 1990, Chinese Premier Li Peng visited Moscow where he was faced with dozens of Soviet protesters denouncing him as a butcher.
 Li laid a wreath on Lenin's tomb, indicating his loyalty to communism.
 His ideas of reform did not extend beyond economic matters, and he flatly dismissed the idea that glasnost and perestroika were also applicable to China.
 The failure of the August 1991 coup in Moscow also upset Chinese leaders, although the PRC publicly stated that all events going on in Eastern Europe and the Soviet Union were the internal affairs of those countries and it was not their business to criticize them.
 China also quickly granted diplomatic recognition to all newly independent ex-Soviet republics.
 Internal CCP discussions and documents however stated that the Soviets had made a colossal blunder by appointing Mikhail Gorbachev as CPSU general secretary and thus allowing the return of capitalism to the country.
 Further, the Chinese leadership maintained that the coup attempt fell apart due to an inability to keep the Soviet army in line with Marxist leninist ideas.
 As a result, political education and Marxist–Leninist propaganda in the PLA was stepped up.